 Tax-Free Savings Account (TFSA)

-For the years 2009 to 2012 inclusively, every Canadian resident individual (other than a trust) who is 18 years of age or older has been able to contribute $5,000 a year to a TFSA.
-For 2013, the contribution limit is increased to $5,500.
+For the years 2009 to 2012 inclusive, every Canadian resident individual (other than a trust) 18 years of age or older has been able to contribute $5,000 a year to a TFSA.
+Commencing with the 2013 calendar year, the contribution limit increased to $5,500 per year.
+The limit will continue to increase in increments of $500 in the future as it is indexed to inflation, to the nearest $500.
 Subject to certain exceptions, a TFSA is generally permitted to hold the same types of investments as an RRSP.

 Unlike RRSPs, you will not obtain a tax deduction for contributions to a TFSA.
 However, you will not include in your income for tax purposes any income, losses or gains from investments held within a TFSA, or amounts withdrawn from it.
-The amounts withdrawn from a TFSA will also not be included in determining your eligibility for income-tested benefits or credits, such as the medical or age credit (see topics 79 and 83) or OAS clawback (see topic 72).
+The amounts withdrawn from a TFSA will also not be included in determining your eligibility for income- tested benefits or credits, such as the medical or age credit (see topics 79 and 83) or OAS clawback (see topic 72).
 If you do not contribute to a TFSA in one year, the amount can be carried forward indefinitely to future years.
 Any amounts withdrawn from a TFSA can also be recontributed without impacting your contribution room.
-For example, if you contribute $5,000 in each of the years 2009 to 2012 inclusive, $5,500 in 2013 and then withdraw $6,000 in 2014, you’ll be able to contribute $17,000 to your TFSA in 2015 ($5,500 contribution room in each of 2014 and 2015 plus the $6,000 withdrawn in 2013).
-Interest on money borrowed to invest in a TFSA is not deductible.
+For example, if you contribute $5,000 in each of the years 2009 to 2012 inclusive, $5,500 in each of 2013 and 2014 and then withdraw $6,000 in 2015, you’ll be able to contribute $17,000 to your TFSA in 2016 ($5,500 contribution room in each of 2015 and 2016 plus the $6,000 withdrawn in 2014).14 Interest on money borrowed to invest in a TFSA is not deductible.

 If you can afford it, this plan can prove to be a worthwhile savings vehicle.
 A TFSA can also provide you with some interesting opportunities to manage your retirement income.